-With Windows 10 April 2018 Update, Microsoft removed HomeGroup feature and introduced a new feature called Nearby Sharing.
+With Windows 10 April 2018 Update, Microsoft removed the HomeGroup feature and introduced a new feature called Nearby Sharing.
 As per Microsoft “Nearby Sharing feature, allow users to transfer files over Wi-Fi (does not use your internet bandwidth) or Bluetooth (when devices are not connected to the same Wi-Fi network).
 That means you can quickly share files between two Windows 10 devices without connecting them with an Ethernet cable.
 Overall We have a good experience with this feature but few users reports:

-New “nearby sharing” feature does not work
+New “Nearby sharing” feature does not work

 Bluetooth it Turned on and working properly, But cannot get this new ” nearby sharing” feature to work at all.
-And Some users report The Device is discovered but They cant share files & folders to it, again some others report The files are sent slowly while transfer using nearby sharing feature, Windows didn’t display nearby sharing notifications, etc
+And Some users report The Device is discovered but They cant share files & folders with it, again some others report The files are sent slowly while transfer using nearby sharing feature, Windows didn’t display nearby sharing notifications, etc

 Make sure that both devices are set up for nearby sharing.
 On each device, select the Start button> Settings > System > Shared experiences, and make sure that I can share or receive content from is set to Everyone nearby.